Zack9961/CooRnet_powered_by_CooRTweet/README.md

 CooRnet powered by CooRTweet is a fork of CooRnet that utilizes the `CoorTweet` library for coordination detection, then maintains account-related information as CooRnet would, resulting in a more data-rich analysis.

-The detection process takes place entirely within the `get_coord_shares function`, as the function `build_coord_graph` present in CooRnet has been removed.
+The detection process takes place entirely within the `get_coord_shares` function, as the function `build_coord_graph` present in CooRnet has been removed.
 The output of the function is compatible with other functions in CooRnet, such as `get_cluster_summary` and `get_component_summary`.

 ## Installation